kessler/node-file-index/README.md

 # file-index

-Quickly create an in memory index of files and their content
+Quickly create an in memory index of files and (optionally) their content

+Uses (minimatch)[https://github.com/isaacs/minimatch] to filter files included in the index

 ### simple
 ```